gabivlj/candice/docs/tutorials/tutorial_01.md

 ```

+Be careful though, because if unreachable block runs, it will crash!

 ## Union Types

 On Candice there are not enums (yet?), but we have union types, where you can represent your polymorphic data.
 Here